Search

 Local business environment

-• Sorghum is mainly produced in the Mpumalanga, Limpopo, Free State and North-West provinces (DALRRD, 2023).
+• Sorghum is mainly produced in the Limpopo, Mpumalanga and Free State provinces (DALRRD, 2024).

 • Grain sorghum is planted mainly between mid-October and mid-December.
 The rainfall pattern and other weather conditions of a particular season mainly determine the planting period as well as the length of the growing season.